 Winter afternoon temperatures are in the mid-thirties and nighttime temperatures are in the mid-twenties.
-Maximum temperatures are below freezing 25 to 35 days and minimum temperatures drop below zero on three to five days.
+Maximum temperatures are below freezing 25 to 35 days and minimum temperatures drop below zero on 3 to 5 days.
 During one of the coldest winters, 1949-50, minimum temperatures at Dayton dropped to zero degrees Fahrenheit on 18 days, to -10 degrees on eight days, and to -20 degrees on 5 days.
 A record low of -25 degrees was recorded in Dayton on December 30, 1968.

 Summers are dry and hot, and winters are comparatively mild for this latitude.
-The average afternoon temperatures in the warmest summer months and in the upper 80's and the nighttime readings are in the 50s.
+The average afternoon temperatures in the warmest summer months and in the upper 80s and the nighttime readings are in the 50s.
 Maximum temperatures exceed 90 degrees Fahrenheit on 25 to 40 days and rise above 100 degrees on one or more days during most summers.
-Maximum temperatures have reached 100 degrees or higher on eight to 15 days and in a few of the hottest summers, 114 degrees was recorded at Dayton on August 5, 1961.
+Maximum temperatures have reached 100 degrees or higher on eight to 15 days.
+In the hottest summer, 114 degrees was recorded at Dayton on August 5, 1961.
 Periods of exceptionally high temperatures seldom last more than a few days before the marine influence from the ocean is felt.

 The frost-free period for Dayton has an average of 148 days.
 This period generally begins in mid-May and ends near the first of October.
-The planting zone is Zone 6 according to the USDA and Sunset Zone 3B.
+The planting zone is Zone 6 according to the United States Department of Agriculture (USDA) and Sunset Zone 3B.